 When it comes to a strategic approach, analysing the previous years’ exams can do wonders for the JEE aspirants.
 This page will highlight the detailed breakdown of JEE Main 2023 paper analysis for all four sessions.

 This analysis is based on feedback from India’s JEE experts and the students who took the exam.
 The paper analysis will help students understand the level of difficulty of questions and every topic with its weightage.
 Candidates can use this question paper analysis to prepare for the upcoming JEE exams.

-JEE (Main) 2022 Session 1 Exam was held from June 23rd to 29th, 2022.
+JEE (Main) 2023 Session 1 Exam will be held from 24th January to 31st January, 2023.
 According to the students, the paper was moderately difficult.
 Topic coverage was fairly balanced in all three subjects.
 There were several good questions in the paper.
 Overall, Mathematics was the most difficult, whereas Physics and Chemistry were on the easier side.

 Mathematics - Mathematics was moderate for the majority of students.
 Some questions, as expected, required extensive calculations.
 There were eight problems from calculus, seven from algebra, three to four from vectors in three dimensions, and four from coordinate geometry.
 Trigonometry also had a place in this part.
 Regular practice and mock examinations would be quite beneficial in scoring well on these sorts of questions.